<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 And we all know much of the buying process is over before they ever talk to your sales team (up to 70% of the process in many B2B cases).
 Search for this data and see the many sources that confirm these behavioral changes for B2B buyers.

-So how do you combat these buyer drive changes?
+So how do you combat these buyer-driven changes?

 Develop a digital marketing strategy to reach your ideal target prospects earlier in the process and become the resource for helping them solve the problems you solve so well.